Unclonable Functional Encryption: Introduction

 When the function secret keys are fixed to be the identity circuit this implies a public-key unclonable-indisintguishable secure encryption scheme with variable decryption keys.
 In contrast to the standard definition of unclonable encryption here the $\Keygen$ algorithm is run twice to produce independently sampled secret keys.
 We assume that the randomness can be chosen in such a way that the same encryption key is produced with different decryption keys.

-\begin{corollary}[Informal] There exists a public-key unclonable encryption scheme with variable decryption keys for n-bit messages assuming a single-query QFE scheme and an unclonable encryption scheme with quantum decryption keys for single bit messages. \end{corollary}
+\begin{corollary}[Informal] There exists a public-key unclonable-indistinguishable secure encryption scheme with variable decryption keys for n-bit messages assuming a single-query QFE scheme and an unclonable-indistinguishable secure encryption scheme with quantum decryption keys for single bit messages. \end{corollary}